H$\alpha$ spectral monitoring of epsilon Aurigae 2009-2011 eclipse: Reduction and analysis method

 \section{Reduction and analysis method}

-The raw observations are available from Robin Leadbeater's \eps survey web page\footnote{\href{http://www.threehillsobservatory.co.uk/astro/epsaur\_campaign/epsaur\_campaign\_spectra\_table.htm}{\texttt{http://www.threehillsobservatory.co.uk/}}}.
-The spectra were reduced using standard procedures to produce calibrated and normalized lines profiles.
-Most of the reduction was done using SpcAudace\footnote{\url{http://wsdiscovery.free.fr/spcaudace/}} pipelines.
-The reduction steps were: preprocessing, geometric corrections and registration.
-Then line profiles were extracted with sky background subtraction.
+Raw observations are available from Robin Leadbeater's \eps survey web page\footnote{\href{http://www.threehillsobservatory.co.uk/astro/epsaur\_campaign/epsaur\_campaign\_spectra\_table.htm}{\texttt{http://www.threehillsobservatory.co.uk/epsaur}}}.
+Spectra were reduced using standard procedures to produce calibrated and normalized lines profiles.
+Most of the reduction and analysis were done using pipelines and facilities available in SpcAudace\footnote{\url{http://spcaudace.free.fr}} package, part of Audela\footnote{\url{http://audela.org}} software.
+Reduction steps were: preprocessing, geometric corrections and registration.
+Then lines profiles were extracted with sky background subtraction.
 Wavelength calibration was done using calibration lamp spectra before and after each acquisition series to minimise the effects of calibration drifts.
 The instrumental response was then removed.
-An offset was computed using telluric lines to achieve a final a wavelength calibration RMS uncertainty of 0.03 \AA.
-Finally a heliocentric velocity correction was applied depending on the observation date.
+An offset was then computed using telluric lines to achieve a final a wavelength calibration RMS uncertainty of 0.03 \AA.
+Finally heliocentric velocity correction was applied depending on the observation date.
 All wavelengths $\lambda$ are given in \AA\ (Angstr\"om).

-Equivalent Width measurements were computed between $\lambda$6550 and $\lambda$6577 using linear integration and an extracted continuum obtained from a fit to the local star continuum\footnote{\href{http://wsdiscovery.free.fr/astronomie/spectro/experiences/ew/ewconvention/}{About EW's computation : \texttt{http://wsdiscovery.free.fr/}}}.
+Equivalent Width measurements were computed between $\lambda$6550 and $\lambda$6577 using linear integration and an extracted continuum obtained from a fit to the local star continuum\footnote{About EW's computation: \href{http://spcaudace.free.fr/docs/ew/}{\texttt{http://spcaudace.free.fr/docs}}}.
 The Chalabaev algorithm (\cite{chala83}) was used to estimate the uncertainty, which is mostly dependent on the signal-to-noise ratio, and appears to overestimate the uncertainty compared with the actual scatter observed around the long term trend.

-Radial velocities is computed in two steps because the \ha line is asymmetric: \begin{enumerate} \item The Gaussian flank of the line was reproduced on the opposite side of the symmetry axis (theoretical wavelength of the line) and shifted to fit the line's opposite flank; \item A Gaussian fit of these two flanks gave a measure of the line center. \end{enumerate}
+Radial velocities are computed in two steps because the \ha line is asymmetric: \begin{enumerate} \item The Gaussian flank of the line was reproduced on the opposite side of the symmetry axis (theoretical wavelength of the line) and shifted to fit the line's opposite flank; \item A Gaussian fit of these two flanks gave a measure of the line center. \end{enumerate}

 A dynamical spectrum was computed using 177 spectra corrected to heliocentric velocity and cropped to $\lambda$6550-$\lambda$6575.
 A linear interpolation was used to produce an image with a 1-day sampling interval.
 Such interpolation doesn't introduce bias for our analysis as the purpose of Figure \ref{dynagraph} is to show global behavior of the eclipse spread over several hundred days.
 Dates are logged in MJD (that is, JD$-$2400000).
 All computations were performed in SpcAudace.
 The monitoring covers a period of 719 days.
 Most of the information generated by our monitoring of the \ha line is contained in this dynamical spectrum.